-The end of May marked the end of an era as Chuck Luetje, our beloved chair, retired.
+The close of May 2018 marked the end of an era as Chuck Luetje, our beloved chair, retired.
 He will be greatly missed.
 The official announcement:

 I am writing to let you know that after many years of distinguished leadership, Charles W. Luetje, Ph.D., is retiring as chair of the Department of Molecular and Cellular Pharmacology at the University of Miami Miller School of Medicine.

 Dr. Luetje, who joined the Miller School faculty in 1991, served as vice chair of the department from 2004 to 2008.
 He was named interim chair in 2008, and department chair in 2010.

 The department has been particularly strong in the areas of cellular communication and signal transduction, neuroscience and cardiovascular science.
 Dr. Luetje and his colleagues have collaborated across the University, including with the Center for Computational Science and the John P. Hussman Institute for Human Genomics, in areas such as pharmacogenomics and drug design.

 Dr. Luetje’s research interests lie within the general area of receptor structure and function, with a particular emphasis on ligand recognition.
 The central focus of his lab’s research program is currently the olfactory receptors of disease vector mosquitoes, targeting these receptors as a means to prevent mosquito-borne diseases such as malaria, dengue fever and zika.

 After completing a doctoral degree in pharmacology at the University of Washington, Dr. Luetje went on to do postdoctoral work in neuroscience at the renowned Salk Institute for Biological Studies in San Diego and then at Baylor College of Medicine in Houston.
 We are grateful for his leadership of the Department of Molecular and Cellular Pharmacology’s strong research and educational missions.